Come Lavare la Lana Merino a Mano: Guida Completa per un Trattamento Delicato

 Drying is an essential step to maintain the shape and quality of merino wool:

-• Never wring the head: After rinsing, gently press out the excess water without twisting the fabric.
+• Never wring the garment: After rinsing, gently press out excess water without twisting the fabric.

 • Avoid direct heat sources: Do not expose wool to direct sunlight or radiators, as intense heat can cause shrinkage.